jdpintoGA/project-4/README.md

 ## The Brief

-- **Build a full-stack application by making your own backend and your own front-end**
+- **Build a full-stack application by making the backend and the front-end**
-- **Use a Python Django API using Django REST Framework to serve your data from a Postgres database**
+- **Use a Python Django API using Django REST Framework to serve data from a Postgres database**
-- **Consume your API with a separate front-end built with React**
+- **Consume the API with a separate front-end built with React**
 - **Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models**
-- **Implement thoughtful user stories/wireframes** that are significant enough to help you know which features are core MVP and which you can cut**
+- **Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut**
 - **Have a visually impressive design to kick your portfolio up a notch and have something to wow future clients & employers.
 ALLOW time for this**

 ---